cdktf/cdktf-provider-google/docs/monitoringUptimeCheckConfig.csharp.md

 Boolean specifying whether to encrypt the header information.

 Encryption should be specified for any headers related to authentication that you do not wish to be seen when retrieving the configuration.
 The server will be responsible for encrypting the headers.
-On Get/List calls, if mask_headers is set to True then the headers will be obscured with ******.
+On Get/List calls, if 'mask_headers' is set to 'true' then the headers will be obscured with '******'.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.6.0/docs/resources/monitoring_uptime_check_config#mask_headers MonitoringUptimeCheckConfig#mask_headers}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.7.0/docs/resources/monitoring_uptime_check_config#mask_headers MonitoringUptimeCheckConfig#mask_headers}

 ---